State leaders warn Georgians to stay in place Saturday into Monday due to winter storm

-Officials are clear in their message that Georgians need prepare for the storm, stay in place and make sure to be off the roads by 6 p.m. on Saturday as crews continue brining the roads.
+Georgians are encouraged to prepare for the storm, stay in place and make sure to be off the roads by 6 p.m. on Saturday as crews continue brining.

 “By 6 p.m., we recommend that you be in place and you plan to stay there for the next 48 hours.
 Stay off the roads tonight, tomorrow, and Monday morning,” Georgia Emergency Management Agency Director Josh Lamb said.